-SpaceX successfully launches 47 Starlink satellites to low orbit
+SpaceX Successfully Launches 47 Starlink Satellites To Low Orbit

-San Francisco, March 4 (IANS) Elon Musk's space venture SpaceX has successfully launched 47 Starlink satellites.
+San Francisco: Elon Musk's space venture SpaceX has successfully launched 47 Starlink satellites.

 The Starlink 4-9 mission lifted off at 9.25 a.m.
 EST (6.25 a.m.
 PST) on March 3 from pad 39A at Kennedy Space Center in Florida and was SpaceX's ninth of a planned 52 launches this year, TechCrunch reported.